GeniusTang/Afann/README.md

   -t THREADS           Number of threads
-  -r                   Count the reverse complement of kmers (default: False) --BIC                Use BIC to estimate the Markovian orders of sequences
+  -r                   Count the reverse complement of kmers (default: False) --BIC                Use BIC to estimate the Markovian orders of sequences --slow               Use slow mode for calculation with less memory usage
 ```